skjiisa/xEdit-Armor-Export/README.md

 * The armor type (of the first armor selected)
 * Calculated level based on type and rating
 * JSON that can be imported into the [Character Tracker](https://github.com/Isvvc/Character-Tracker) iOS app.
-	* **Note**: This script does not yet generate a unique ID for each armor.
-It instead has one hard-coded.
-That means only one armor from this script can be added to Character Tracker at a time.
-This is a temporary limitation that will be fixed in the future.